TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Regarding PATH\_INFO mode:

          When a page is requested by "PATH\_INFO" method it must be configured in order to work properly.
-If PATH\_INFO is not configured, the index\_ts.php script sends a location header to the correct page.
+If PATH\_INFO is not configured,
+         \\TYPO3\\CMS\\Frontend\\Http\\RequestHandler sends a location header to the correct page.
 However if you better like an error message outputted, just set this option.